Ius Commune Promovendiopleiding 2018 - 2019: Foundations of Ius Commune

 Prof. Dr. Michael G. Faure LL.M. is Professor of Comparative and International Environmental Law at Maastricht University and Professor of Comparative Private Law and Economics at Erasmus University Rotterdam

-Prof. Dr. Frans Leeuw is Director of the WODC (Research and Documentation Centre of the Dutch Ministry of Justice) and Professor of Law, Public Policy, and Social Science Research at Maastricht University
+Prof. Dr. Frans Leeuw is Professor of Law, Public Policy, and Social Science Research at Maastricht University

-Dr. Michael Milo is Associate professor at Utrecht University
+Dr. Agustin Parise is Associate professor at Maastricht University

 Prof. Dr. Cedric Ryngaert is Professor of public international law at Utrecht University